ylsideas/cockroachdb-laravel/README.md

 ## Notes

+CockroachDB should work inline with the feature set of Postgresql, with some exceptions.
+You can look at the features of each CockroachDB server in the CockroachDB [Docs](https://www.cockroachlabs.com/docs/stable/sql-feature-support.html#indexes).

+### Deletes with Joins
 CockroachDB does not support performing deletes using joins.
 If you wish to do something like this you will need to use a sub-query instead.

+At current if you try to call the `delete` method of the Query builder together with a `join` then a `YlsIdeas\CockroachDb\Exceptions\FeatureNotSupportedException` exception will be thrown.

+### Fulltext Search
+Eloquent and Postgresql support Fulltext search.
+CockroachDB does not support any full text search meaning the feature cannot be used when using this driver.

+At current if you try to create a Fulltext index using the Schema builder or try to use the `whereFulltext` method of the Query builder a `YlsIdeas\CockroachDb\Exceptions\FeatureNotSupportedException` exception will be thrown.

 ## Testing